 Prepare the grill for indirect cooking over high heat (450° to 550°F).

-Lower the temperature of the grill for direct cooking over medium heat (350° to 450°F).
+Change the method and temperature of the grill to direct cooking over medium heat (350° to 450°F).